ni/nimble/packages/nimble-tokens/CONTRIBUTING.md

 ## Updating icons

-1. [Export high-quality, optimized SVG files](https://helpx.adobe.com/illustrator/how-to/export-svg.html) from the Adobe Illustrater icon source file.
+1. [Export high-quality, optimized SVG files](https://helpx.adobe.com/illustrator/how-to/export-svg.html) from the Adobe Illustrator icon source file.
 2. Add and/or replace the updated SVG files in the `assets-icons` folder.
 3. Create a PR to push the changes to this repository.